ponylang/contributors/infrastructure.md

 Access is via individual accounts which can then be granted various levels of access.
 There's a "ponylang" account that can be used for some administrative tasks.
 Information for the ponylang account is stored in 1Password.

-## DockerHub
+## GitHub Container Registry

-All our docker images that are used across various CI and release jobs are stored on DockerHub.
+All our docker images that are used across various CI and release jobs are stored in the GitHub Container Registry.

-You need a personal DockerHub account which can then be granted various levels of access as needed.

 ## ForwardMX